 A Slice of Irish History and Legend

-The idea for this itinerary came to me after my annual trip to see family and friends in Ireland last September.
-I had visited some of the sites previously - Newgrange, Corlea Trackway, Kells, and Belvedere.
+The idea for this itinerary came to me after my annual trip to see family and friends in Ireland in September 2025.
+I had visited some of the sites previously - Newgrange, Corlea Trackway, Trim, and Belvedere.
 I took the opportunity of mild weather to visit various sites in Counties Meath, Westmeath, Louth and Roscommon that spanned thousands of years of Irish history.
 From the Bronze Age megalithic sites at Rathcroghan to the medieval Old Mellifont Abbey to the Great Famine Museum at Strokestown House and the moving quiet of the Famine Graveyard outside Mullingar, (my home town and where my brother, Todd, still lives), I was stuck yet again by the remarkable span of history to be found across the Irish north Midlands and over the Shannon river.

 As always, the dramatic nature of the backstories at each site, the knowledge of the expert docents in attendance, and how much each site spoke to a particularly interesting phase of Irish history moved me to imagine how I might combine these sites into an itinerary that would take you across 5,000 years of Irish history, and throw in a few legends along the way.

-And so, below, I give you A Slice of Irish History and Legend, all to be seen in 9 days and within a few hours drive of Dublin, so you don’t have to spend too long in a tour bus!
+And so, below, I give you A Slice of Irish History and Legend, all to be seen in 8 days and within a few hours drive of Dublin, so you don’t have to spend too long in a tour bus!

 Outbuilding at Belvedere House, Co.
 Westmeath